AlessioScarfone/Digital-Signature-Chrome-Extension/README.md

 - **hostapp-src**:  it contains the source code of the native application.
 - **hostapp-dist**: it contains all the files necessary for installing and running the application.

-Chrome extension gets data from browser and pass it to native application using [Chrome Native Messaging](https://developer.chrome.com/extensions/nativeMessaging).
-A middleware parses the received message from the browser and prepare data for the native application that will sign the document and return the data needed for the extension.
+Chrome extension gets data from browser and passes it to the native application via [Chrome Native Messaging](https://developer.chrome.com/extensions/nativeMessaging).
+A middleware parses the received message from the browser and prepares data for the native application that will sign the document and return the data needed for the extension.

 ####  5.1.
 Chrome Extension structure